 A: When the service was initially installed, the discounted amount was already applied.
 Moving forward, if not at the request of the Cooperative or not in compliance with the easement, it will be the member’s responsibility to pay the full amount of line relocations and modifications.

-Q: What would it cost to add a security light?
+Q: What would it cost to add a dusk-to-dawn light?

 A: To add a dusk-to-dawn light to any meter pole is at no cost, just the monthly billing/usage cost of either the 100W or 250W light (or equivalents) of choice.
-To add an area light, to a pole with no secondary wires or a transformer, will have a one-time $220.00 non-refundable transformer termination fee associated with it.
-To have one of our lights hung and on a new pole, set within 5’ of your proposed or existing underground boxes, will be a flat $325.00 to install at time of new construction.
+To add an area light, to a pole with no secondary wires or a transformer, will have a one-time $750.00 non-refundable transformer termination fee associated with it.
+To have one of our lights hung and on a new pole, set within 5’ of your proposed or existing underground boxes, will be a flat $555.00 to install at time of new construction.
 For any other scenarios, restrictions and/or questions, please contact an Engineering Technician to evaluate.
-The 100W (smaller) light is $9.00/month, and the 250W (larger) light is currently $13.00/month.
+The small LED security light is $11.00/month, and the large LED security light is $13.00/month.

 *Costs and prices reflected above can change at anytime, so please contact one of our CSRs for billing questions and estimates, and our Engineering Department for installation costs and estimates.